okikio/native/packages/event-emitter/README.md

 # event-emitter
-A small Event Emitter written in typescript for performance, and ease of use.
+A small Event Emitter written in typescript, designed for performance, and ease of use.